No matter the size of your operation, energy costs can take up a large portion of business costs.

 Various energy contract types are available depending on the size and location of the business.
 There are two main types of energy plans.

 Standard retail contracts

 Standard retail plans are basic with minimum terms and conditions set by law that can’t be changed by the retailer.

 Market retail contracts

 Market retail plans are between the business and energy retailer.
 They include minimum terms and conditions set by law but are more flexible than standing offer contracts.

-Market contract (negotiated) is usually based on market prices which means greater exposure to price changes.
-It can save money if usage is actively managed.
+A market contract (negotiated) is usually based on market prices which means greater exposure to price changes but it can save you money if usage is actively managed.
 Market contracts can also be negotiated.

 5 steps before changing contracts